Endargo/echoes-of-the-past/echoes-of-the-past.md

 ___Starlight.___ Artifact emits bright, almost pure white light in a 30ft radius and dim light for additional 30ft.

-___Star Fury.___ Once per turn, when you roll for Radiant damage, you can roll an additional 1d6 against one creature covered in Shining Starlight.
+___Star Fury.___ Once per turn, when you roll for Radiant damage, you can roll an additional 1d6 against one creature covered in Starlight.

 ## Rod of Planar Cage